|Host Institution:||Semester and Academic Year programs:

 All students will live with Peruvian host families.
-Homestay accommodation includes 3 meals a day.
+Homestay accommodation includes daily breakfast and dinner.
 All student housing includes Internet access and is located in safe neighborhoods, within a reasonable distance from the university.
 For full details about ASA housing, as well as answers to common questions, please visit our Housing Page!

-1 overnight excursion and 1 day excursion are included.
-Destinations may vary by term.
-Past semesters have included trips to:
+1 overnight excursion is included.
+Destination may vary by term.
+Past semesters have included:

 Please CLICK HERE for Costs and Dates.

-- AIRPORT PICK-UP at Lima (LIM) airport for students who arrive on the official arrival date by the designated time.
+- AIRPORT PICK-UP: Group ground transportation is provided from Lima (LIM) airport for students who arrive on the official arrival date, by the designated time.